-Our authorized capital stock consists of 100,000,000 shares of capital stock, par value \$0.001 per share, 62,400,887 of which are classified as common stock, 6,760,000 of which are classified as Series E Preferred Stock, 950,000 of which are classified as Series G Preferred Stock.
+Our authorized capital stock consists of 100,000,000 shares of capital stock, par value \$0.001 per share, 62,326,818 of which are classified as common stock, 6,760,000 of which are classified as Series E Preferred Stock, 950,000 of which are classified as Series G Preferred Stock and 3,990,886 of which are classified as Series G Preferred Stock.
 Under our charter, our board of directors is authorized to classify and reclassify any unissued shares of capital stock by setting or changing in any one or more respects, from time to time before issuance of such stock, the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends or other distributions, qualifications and terms and conditions of redemption of such stock.
 Our board of directors may also, without stockholder approval, amend our charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class that we have authority to issue.